Track Fitness Progress Beyond the Scales

 You can measure flexibility improvements by testing your range of motion in different exercises.
 This can include how far you can reach in a forward fold, the depth of your squats, or your ability to hold certain yoga poses.
 Regular stretching routines or yoga sessions can improve flexibility, and by tracking small milestones, you’ll see clear progress.

-See Also: Tracking Fitness Progress: Why It Works
+See Also: Tracking Fitness Progress with Photos

 Flexibility isn’t just about being able to do the splits.
 It’s about your body’s ability to move freely without discomfort or pain.
 As you work on your flexibility, you might notice that daily movements like bending down to tie your shoes or reaching for something on a shelf become easier.
 These improvements may seem small, but they make a big difference in your overall quality of life.